LaurenzMuessig/scaNpix/README.md

 •	You will probably need to use at least MATLAB 2017, but I coded most of it in 2019

-•	If you do find a bug or have a request to improve something, please [raise an issue in Github](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) rather than email me about it.
+•	If you do find a bug or have a request to improve something, please [raise an issue in Github](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) rather than emailing me personally about it.

 •	Use this code at your own risk; it will hopefully help you get that _Nature_ paper, but equally likely some bug will screw up your analysis